The Upper Hand

 With that said, we also have the power within ourselves to prevent others from affecting how we feel.

-Having a positive outlook on life will give us the upper hand no matter what the circumstances in which we find ourselves are.
+Having a positive outlook on life will give us the upper hand no matter what circumstances we find ourselves in.

 Yeah, I know it sounds corny and perhaps a little foolish, but in reality, one of the only things we can truly control is how we choose to face the world.